Open Friday - Sunday, 11am – 4pm.

 Well behaved dogs, kept on leads, are welcome to join you on your visit.
 Our staff will provide water and drinking bowls.

-Assistance dogs are welcome inside all of our historic properties, gardens, tearooms and shops.
-Non-Assistance dogs are not allowed in the historic spaces or on the tours.
+Assistance dogs are welcome inside all of our historic properties, gardens and shops.
+Non-Assistance dogs are not allowed in the historic spaces.

 Dog lying on the grass.